commercelayer/examples/README.md

 - [CMS](./cms) — Implementation of multi-market ecommerce web stores with top content management systems.
 - [Lambda functions](./lambda-functions) — Several lambda functions you can use to do fun stuff with Commerce Layer.
 - [Search](./search) — Implementation of product search and personalization with Commerce Layer and a CMS.
-- [Solutions](./solutions) — Demos, use cases, and code sandboxs of several parts of our API and developer tools.
+- [Solutions](./solutions) — Demos, use cases, and code sandboxes of several parts of our API and developer tools.
 - [Webhooks](./webhooks) — Several ways you can use Commerce Layer webhooks.

 ---